Rats will enter your home because it offers protection, comfort, and food.

 If you have set up some comfortable areas for your cat, it will include those in its territory and mark them as needed.

 Cut down hiding places.

 Rats like to travel undercover.
 They will only venture into wide-open spaces if they need to.
 Bushes, plants, and trees offer some excellent cover that rats will use to travel and keep out of the way of predators.

 The more a rat travels in an open space, the more exposed to predators from above, such as owls and other birds of prey.

-Your job is to check for any overhanging trees and bushes close to your home.
-Rats are excellent climbers and can quickly scale a tree and gain access to your house through the roof.
+Your job is to check for overhanging trees and bushes near your home.
+Rats are excellent climbers who can quickly scale a tree and access your house through the roof.

 Cut these access points down to reduce the chances of your house being used to host a family of rats!

 Get an electronic rat deterrent.

 Ultrasonic Rat deterrent devices can work.
 After discussing the success rate with several users, the feedback was positive and negative.

 Some users were very pleased with the devices, and some reported that they did not deter rats effectively.
-I am not convinced that the devices were being used correctly or even if the users had enough devices.
+I am not convinced that the devices were being used correctly or that the users had enough devices.

 It is worth considering covering more of your house with these devices and even covering some points in your yard.

 Rats are clever and will avoid areas covered by an ultrasonic device.
 If your entire house is not covered, they will find a way to enter and set up a nest.

 Fill Your Cavities

 One of the most common places for a rat to nest is in the cavity of your walls.
 Once they find a hole small enough to crawl through, the first place they get to is the cavity.

-Not only do they use the cavity walls as a nesting spot, but it is also an excellent rat run that enables them to navigate through your home while offering superior protection from predators.
+They use the cavity walls as a nesting spot and an excellent rat run that enables them to navigate through your home while offering superior protection from predators.